nmchunu753-wq/Brightlearn-Healthcare-EDA-Assignment/README.md

 - **Date columns** were converted from text to `datetime64` using `pd.to_datetime()`
 - **Negative billing amounts** (106 rows) were set to `NaN` rather than deleted — preserving all other columns for those admissions while flagging the billing figure as unreliable
 - **Patient names** were standardised to title case using `.str.title()`

 ---

+## ✅ How to Run the Notebook

+1. Clone or download this repository
+2. Make sure `Heathcare_dataset.csv` is in the **same folder** as the notebook
+3. Open `Healthcare_EDA_.ipynb` in Jupyter Notebook or JupyterLab
+4. Click **Kernel → Restart & Run All**
+5. The notebook should complete with no errors from top to bottom

+---